-Coming in at number five is this tasty chicken-centric blend by Nutro, which has been specially tailored for the small dog in your life.
+Coming in at number four is this tasty chicken-centric blend by Nutro, which has been specially tailored for the small dog in your life.
 Every Nutro recipe is blended with high-quality meat as the number one ingredient, whether it’s chicken, beef, salmon, lamb, or venison.
 This rich base ensures your dog has everything they need for an active lifestyle, promoting healthy, lean muscle growth and maintenance.
-Unlike some blends on the market, you’ll neer find meat-meal or other meat by-products in Nutro’s blend.

-Each recipe is also free from soy, and any artificial colors, flavors, or preservatives.
-Instead, the tasty meat or fish protein is supplemented by a selection of other all-natural ingredients, including brown rice for slow release energy and fiber, and sweet potato for antioxidants.
+This recipe contains easy-to-digest chicken meal and lamb meal for protein, which is supplemented by a selection of other all-natural ingredients, including brown rice for slow release energy and fiber, and sweet potatoes for antioxidants.
 Finally, the recipe is supplemented with vitamins and minerals from calcium to B12, to ensure complete nutrition for your beloved pet.
 For small dogs with sensitive stomachs – or any small dog – it’s a tasty and natural alternative to dog foods that contain grains.

 Grain-free dry dog food range